The Erd\"os-Sz\"usz-Tur\'an distribution for equivariant processes: Erd os-Sz usz-Tur an and Kesten distributions in higher dimensions

 \subsection{Moments and concentration}

 Classical results from the geometry of numbers allow us to compute moments of the random variables $\est$ and $K$.
 We recall the definition of the \emph{Siegel transform}: given $f \in C_c(\R^d)$ and $\La \in X_d$ define Siegel showed where $f$ is Lebesgue measure.
-Thus, the expectation of the random variables $\est$ and $K$ is given by $\frac{1}{\zeta(n)}$ times the volume of the regions $H_d{A,c}$ and $R_d(A)$.
-Building on Siegel's work, Rogers~\cite{Rogers} and Schmidt~\cite{Schmidt} computed bounds for higher moments of $\widehat{f}$.
+Thus, the expectation of the random variables $\est$ and $K$ is proportional to the volume of the regions $H_d(A,c)$ and $R_d(A)$. $R_{d}(A)$ grows polynomially in $A$ and $H_{d}(A, c)$ polynomially in $c$ and logarithmically in $A$.

+Building on Siegel's work, Rogers~\cite{Rogers, Rogers:sets} and Schmidt~\cite{Schmidt} computed bounds for higher moments of $\widehat{f}$.
 These can be exploited to give precise moment estimates for $\est$ and $K$, and yield non-trivial concentration phenomenon.
-For the variance, their results yield:
+For example, a consequence of~\cite[Lemma 4]{Rogers:sets} shows that for integers $p< d$, $\widehat{f} \in L^p(\mu_d)$, and moreover Let We have Specializing to the case $p=2$: